async-trait/async-trait/README.md

 - Compiler/Language development (Primarily bytecode VM based)
 - UI + UX Design 🖼️
 - 3D Modeling ([**Blender** 🟠](https://www.blender.org))

-## Future expeditions!
-I began with writing software, but I've grown to love and appreciate all of STEM.
-It's all so amazing, I need to know it all!!! 😭
-- Math 🔢 (The universal language!
-The fundamental base for all things!)
-- Networking 🖧
-- Game engine 🕹️
-- Physics engine ➡️
-- Operating system 🖥️
-- Web browser 🌐 (JavaScript 🟨 implementation and all!)
-- Electrical engineering ⚡
-- Mechanical engineering ⚙️
-- Robotics! 🤖
-- Architecture 🏡
-- Chemistry 🧪
-- Biology 🧬

 ## Programming languages
 Mostly interested in Rust 🦀 these days; it's simply the most versatile language and allows for some real clean abstractions!